Polis Evo: Theme song

 The soundtrack for this film is EVO by Joe Flizzow and SonaOne.
 This song was released on 3 August 2015 at Hard Rock Cafe, Kuala Lumpur.

 Sequel

 Production for sequel Polis EVO took longer time due to location related issues.
 Initial plan was to commence shooting prior Ramadhan (around the month of May) 2017.
 Polis EVO 2 will witness Joel Soh replacing Ghaz Abu Bakar in the director seat and will include Erra Fazira as co-star.

 Indonesian actress, Raline Shah will be the female lead replacing Nora Danish in the film.
 Several clips in social media were uploaded showing her undergoing training exercise with Shaheizy Sam in preparation for the film.

-Principal photography for Polis EVO 2 started at end October 2017 at locations in Kuala Lumpur and Kuantan and wrapped in January 2018 with Zizan Razak dan Shaheizy Sam reviving their characters as Police Inspectors, including other stars such as Erra Fazira, Hairul Azreen dan Raline Shah from Indonesia.
+Principal photography for Polis EVO 2 started at end October 2017 at locations in Kuala Lumpur and Kuantan and wrapped in January 2018 with Zizan Razak dan Shaheizy Sam reviving their characters as Police Inspectors, including other stars such as Erra Fazira, Hairul Azreen and Tanta Ginting from Indonesia.